 For those who are just beginning to equip their kitchens, there are many high-quality stainless steel kitchen knife sets in this price range to choose from.
 Some will come with as many as 14 pieces plus a sharpening stone and holder.
 While these sets may look good and perform fairly well, stainless steel blades require a lot of care.
 Many owners complain about their tendency to rust.

-As we move up in price, we move up in quality.
 Knife sets in this price range tend to be forged steel with high-quality carbon and steel.

 However, in this category, you are unlikely to get more than six knives in a set plus a holder.